89Q12/M3E5/README.md

   - loading/unloading/reloading cogs is now working if you have the dev role
   - levelsystem(text based)
   - basic permission system
-  - One bot instance can run on multiple servers now without errors
   - when the bot joins a server the database is automatically initialized
   - On server join the owner gets a message with all setup commands that need to be executed
-  - celery as queuing system works now
+  - celery
+  - reaction roles
 - Chatbot
   - trained
   - Answers to messages like a real human but in stupid